ucdavis-bioinformatics-training/2021-March-Introduction-to-the-Command-Line-for-Bioinformatics/base/welcome.md

 ### Workshop Goals

-This workshop is an end-to-end exploration of three popular types of epigenetic experiments: ChIP-Seq, ATAC-Seq, and whole genome bisulfite sequencing (WGBS).

-* End to End understanding of the basics
-  * Lectures/Discussions
-  * Technologies use
-  * Experimental design
-  * Cost estimation
-  * Workflow
-  * Data reduction
-  * Data analysis

-* To work through complete experiments, starting from raw data to completion, including making a few figures.

-* Goal is 30-40% lecture/discussion 60-70% hands-on
+This workshop is intended to provide a comprehensive introduction to the basics of the command line as it is used for bioinformatics.
+By the end of the third session, participants should:

+* Be able to navigate a Unix / Linux file system on the command line
+* Copy, rename, move, and edit files
+* Pipe command line tools together to create complex commands
+* Use a high-performance computing cluster

 ### Workshop Materials